The KGS Team

 John Anastasio is a Partner and CTO of KGS Buildings.
 John received his B.S. in Computer Engineering, with a minor in Business from Northeastern University.
-He has over eight years of experience architecting and developing complex and extensive web sites and applications.
+He has over ten years of experience architecting and developing complex and extensive web sites and applications.
 John has worked for several top development agencies in Massachusetts, where a fast paced and cutting edge environment has inspired his innovative thinking and his ability to generate a multitude of creative, yet user-friendly web experiences.

 Given John's extensive background and creative experience, it is of no surprise to those in the industry he has developed numerous award winning web sites and has acted with distinction as a judge for the Web Marketing Association's international judging panel since 2008.

 As a seasoned veteran in the web development field, John is currently moving forward to lead the KGS software development team to success.